FullScreenShenanigans/Documentation/Storage.md

 ```

 Modularity restricts an item's value to a range from 0 to the specified max.
-When the value is changed, the `onModular` function is then run `x / modularity` times, where `x` is the number the value was set to.
+When the value is changed, the `onModular` function is run `x / modularity` times, where `x` is the number the value was set to.
+Each time the function is run, value gets set to `value % modularity`.

 ```typescript
 ItemsHolder.addItem("counter", { value: 0 });